opentracing-contrib/java-spring-web/README.md

 get automatically traced different set of technologies e.g. `spring-cloud-netflix`, JMS or even more then use project [opentracing-spring-cloud](https://github.com/opentracing-contrib/java-spring-cloud) instead.

+For reactive applications, it is especially recommended to use `reactor` tracing from [opentracing-spring-cloud](https://github.com/opentracing-contrib/java-spring-cloud), as that will ensure that the `Span` is activated in reactor handler functions.
+(Without that, one would have to extract the `Span` from the subscriber context.)

 ## How does the server tracing work?

+### Servlet
 Server span is started in [Web Servlet Filter](https://github.com/opentracing-contrib/java-web-servlet-filter), then tracing interceptor adds spring related tags and logs.
 There are use case when spring boot invokes a handler after a request processing in filter finished, in this case interceptor starts a new span as `followsFrom` which references the initial span created in the servlet filter.

+### Reactive
+Server span is started in [TracingWebFilter](opentracing-spring-web/src/main/java/io/opentracing/contrib/spring/web/webfilter/TracingWebFilter.java)
+(upon subscription), then `onNext()`, `onError()`, etc. handlers add Spring WebFlux related tags and logs.

 ## Library versions